 Explores basic economic theory, market drivers and restraints, health care budget, financial management and reimbursement, cost/benefit analysis, and healthcare entrepreneurialism.
 Includes theory and application, with a particular focus on the clinical role of the Doctor of Nursing Practice within the contemporary healthcare environment.
 Three lecture hours a week for one semester.
+Nursing 395 (Topic 9) and 395P may not both be counted.
 Offered on the letter-grade basis only.
 Prerequisite: Graduate standing; Nursing 395E, 395F, and 395G.